 Who Is at Higher Risk for Urinary Tract Infections?

-A urinary tract infection occurs most often when e. coli enters the urethra and bladder (a.k.a. the lower urinary tract) and multiplies.
-This bacterial growth can spread to other parts of the urinary system and even through the ureters to the kidneys if it’s left untreated.
+A urinary tract infection occurs most often when the bacteria, E.coli enters the urethra and bladder, also known as the lower urinary tract, and multiplies.
+This bacterial growth can spread to other parts of the urinary system and even through the ureters to the kidneys if left untreated.

-UTIs don’t discriminate.
 Anyone of any age can get a UTI.
-However, your anatomy, health conditions, and lifestyle can increase the likelihood of developing a UTI.
-The main risk factors include:
+However, your anatomy, health conditions, and lifestyle can increase the likelihood of developing a urinary tract infection.
+The main risk factors for UTI include:

-- Sex: Compared to men, women have a shorter urethra and the opening of the urethra is closer to the vaginal opening and the anus.
-Both of these things make it easier for bacteria that causes UTIs to get into the urinary system.
-In fact, women are 30 times more likely than men to get a UTI.
+- Anatomy: People with vaginas have a shorter urethra, and the opening of the urethra is closer to the vaginal opening and the anus.
+Both of these things make it easier for bacteria that cause UTIs to get into the urinary system.
+In fact, people with vaginas are 30 times more likely to get a UTI.

-- Age: The older someone gets, the more common it is to have troubles completely emptying the bladder.
-Any pool of bladder is an attractive place for bacteria to hang out.
+- Age: The older someone gets, the more common it is to have trouble completely emptying the bladder.
+Any residual urine in the bladder is a potential bacterial breeding ground.

 - Diabetes.
 UTIs are more common and more severe in people living with type 2 diabetes.
 This is likely due to the fact that diabetes can weaken the immune system’s ability to fight off infection.

 - Sexual activity: During sex, bacteria can enter the urinary tract and potentially lead to infection.
-Having multiple partners or frequent sex appears to increase the risk of recurrent UTI.
+Having multiple partners or frequent sex appears to increase the risk of recurrent UTIs.

-- Menopause: The prevalence of a urinary tract infection in women 65 and older is about double that of all women.
-Post-menopausal women are likely at increased risk of UTI due to a decrease in estrogen, which causes changes in the bacteria in the vaginal microbiome.
+- Menopause: The prevalence of urinary tract infections in people past menopause who are 65 years and older about doubles.
+People past menopause are likely at increased risk of UTI due to a decrease in estrogen, which causes changes in the bacteria in the vaginal microbiome.

 - Urinary catheters: A catheter is a tube placed in the urethra and bladder to drain urine.
 Unfortunately, having a urinary catheter inserted or improper care of a catheter can introduce bacteria into the urinary tract.